 - Medical conditions like hypoglycemia, diabetes or a high Protein Diet could mimic high BAC

 Driving under the influence is not only a threat to your safety but also to others on the road.
 Do not grab the key of your vehicle if you are under the influence of alcohol, or drugs.

 Better not to refuse a test when suspected of a drive under the influence.
-When you get a driver’s license in California, you give an “implied consent” to submit a breath or blood testing if arrested for a DUI.
+When you get a driver’s license in California, you give “implied consent” to submit to a breath or blood test if arrested for a DUI.